 American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) members work with Mechanical Engineers to design operational functions of HVAC systems.
 When designing HVAC services for laboratories, our engineer examines fume containment, filtration, air changes per hour, methods of capturing fumes, plus temperature and humidity requirements.

 Specific code requirements outline procedures for managing hazardous materials, chemicals and contaminants.
-North Town Mechanical Services experts can review proper procedures.
+General Mechanical experts can review proper procedures.

 Chicago, IL Laboratory Ventilation Services